volkanakcora/TO_TASKS/README.md

 If you do not want to deploy it to your computer, but just clone and test, run: ``python3 setup.py develop``

-and you can run cmd: run_chucknorris, and it will start to
+and you can run cmd: run_chucknorris, and it will start to print random jokes.

+!!! do not forget to add your hosts to the inventory file !!!

 ## :chart_with_upwards_trend: **Application**
 :